Small — Underarm 92cm. Waist 86cm. Length 53cm.

-This design is available in a choice of twelve colours of Hebridean 3 Ply, Eightsome Reel is shown here in Golden Plover, it is also shown worn with the Witch Hare Hat Set.
+This design is available in a choice of ten colours of Hebridean 3 Ply, Eightsome Reel is shown here in Golden Plover, it is also shown worn with the Witch Hare Hat Set.

 The Eightsome Reel has a special place in the memory of all fun-loving teens and twenties of the sixties in the Isle of Lewis.
 A typical weekend programme of entertainment would begin with dressing up in style – girls in miniskirts and Mary Quant make-up, boys in sharp suits and cuban heels – then off to the disco to pose and groove to all the new rock and pop sounds of the day.